-Motorcycles are complex, yet our reasons for riding them are basic: thrills, freedom, affordability, convenience.
+Motorcycles are complex, but our reasons for riding them are simple: freedom, affordability, convenience, adrenaline.

-It’s more comfortable to live in a world where we can defer responsibility for caring of ourselves to something or someone else.
 By climbing on a bike, you’ve decided to take your life into your own hands.
-This can be both incredibly disconcerting and liberating.
-Rest assured, you’ll feel alive, and maybe that’s all you’re looking for.
+This can be both disconcerting and liberating.
+Regardless, you’ll feel alive and maybe that’s all you’re looking for.

 1. Get training

 Take the MSF.
 This is the single most valuable and important step in the process.
 The instructors behind the Motorcycle Safety Foundation classes are experienced riders who love motorcycling and want you to stay alive.
 Pay close attention to everything they have to say and read the book they provide you front to back several times.

 So now you’ve indulged your fantasy a tad, but you’ve also realized that getting an M1 is the practical equivalent of legal permission to commit suicide.
 So now its up to you to fix that.

 - Go ahead and get your license.
 Reasons for this should be obvious.
 If nothing else, it looks badass in your wallet.